isomerpages/moe-victoriajc/pages/JC1 Orientation.md

 trials and auditions.</p>
 </li>
 <li>
-<p>Successful appellants should report to VJC in-person with the necessary
+<p>Shortlisted appellants who have been contacted by the college to attend
-documents for verification.
-The successful appellants should return to their original posted school to complete the withdrawal process.
-Successful appellants should join VJC’s Orientation only after they have completed the full process.</p>
+interviews, trials and/or auditions should report to VJC in-person with the necessary documents for verification.
+Successful appellants should return to their original posted school to complete the withdrawal process and join VJC’s Orientation only after they have completed the full process.</p>
 </li>
 </ul>
 </div>